 3. Baltimore needs offensive tackle Bryant McKinnie.
 Baltimore's offensive line remains in flux, particularly with pass protection.
 The Ravens hope free-agent signing McKinnie is the answer.
 Rookie tackle Jah Reid still has a long way to go.
 He gave up another sack against fellow Redskins rookie Ryan Kerrigan.
 McKinnie didn't play Thursday but likely will play left tackle for Baltimore.
 That would push Michael Oher to right tackle and give Reid more time to develop.

 4. The Ravens' pass defense remains a work in progress.
 Washington quarterback Rex Grossman had a lot of success against Baltimore's first-team defense.
 Grossman threw for 112 yards and connected with Redskins receiver Santana Moss for a 24-yard touchdown before halftime.
 The play featured a blown coverage by Ravens rookie corner Jimmy Smith.

-5. Ravens rookie quarterback Tyrod Taylor took another step toward becoming Flacco's backup.
+5. Ravens rookie quarterback Tyrod Taylor took another step towards becoming Flacco's backup.
 The sixth-round pick continues to be a pleasant surprise.
 He was 11-of-18 for 125 yards and a touchdown.
-There is a lot of discussion in Baltimore about whether the Ravens can go into the season with a rookie backup.
+There is a lot of discussion in Baltimore about whether or not the Ravens can go into the season with a rookie backup.
 Next week Taylor likely will get a majority of the reps to put his final stamp on a solid preseason.

 7. Baltimore rookie defensive end Pernell McPhee continues to impress.
 The fifth-round pick recorded his first sack of the preseason in the second half.
 The Ravens were not counting on McPhee to come on this quickly.
-But he has been very good in training camp and is earning a spot in the rotation at defensive end.
+But he's been very good in training camp and is earning a spot in the rotation at defensive end.